rusty-reebs/mysite/_pages/projects.md

 permalink: /projects/
 ---

-No projects are available to view yet!
+No projects are available to view yet.

-Stay tuned for some amazing web development projects!
+Don't worry, some amazing web dev projects are coming!